-Products: Classroom activities for middle school students and their teachers to explain the
+Products: Classroom activities for middle school students and their teachers to explain the benefits of using sustainable transportation choices.

-Funding source: This activity is funded by local funding from the City of Bellingham, the
+Funding source: This activity is funded by local funding from the City of Bellingham, the Whatcom Transportation Authority, and the Northwest Clean Air Agency.